 He converted as a final, definitive rejection of the Hindu caste system and untouchability, choosing Buddhism for its core principles of equality, rationality, and human dignity.

-What is the Biggest Festival in India?
+What is the Meaning of Ameen (Amin) in English?

-Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast тАФ free, no signup required.
+Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast — free, no signup required.